 Non-configurable certificates: Non-configurable certificates are leaf certificates either created by a CA stored in Ops Manager, or created and stored by CredHub and managed by Ops Manager calls to the CredHub API.
 Non-configurable certificates are issued directly by the Ops Manager root CA, or by intermediate CAs in a chain of trust originated by the root CA. Non-configurable certificates expire after two years.
-For more information about about viewing non-configurable leaf certificates, see Getting Information About Certificates for Products in the Ops Manager API documentation.
+For more information about about viewing non-configurable leaf certificates, see Getting Information About Certificates from Products in the Ops Manager API documentation.
 For more information about generating non-configurable leaf certificates, see Generating New Certificates in the Ops Manager API documentation.

 Configurable certificates: Configurable certificates are leaf certificates supplied by the user and pasted into configuration fields in Ops Manager.
 Some configuration panes include a Generate RSA Certificate button that supplies valid certificates, but users can obtain configurable certificates from elsewhere.
 Configurable certificates generated by Ops Manager typically expire after two years.
-For more information about viewing configurable leaf certificates, see Getting Information About Certificates for Products in the Ops Manager API documentation.
+For more information about viewing configurable leaf certificates, see Getting Information About Certificates from Products in the Ops Manager API documentation.

 Non-rotatable certificates: Non-rotatable certificates are leaf certificates that, like non-configurable certificates, are issued by the root CA. Unlike non-configurable certificates, non-rotatable certificates cannot be rotated by the Ops Manager API.
-For more information about viewing non-rotatable leaf certificates, see Getting Information About Certificates for Products in the Ops Manager API documentation.
+For more information about viewing non-rotatable leaf certificates, see Getting Information About Certificates from Products in the Ops Manager API documentation.